 Convention Banks and Favors

-Whether recognized as βofficialβ or as a βfavorβ shared with convention attendees, these banks were created to commemorate SBCCA National Conventions.
-They illustrate that SBCCA members not only collect but create the banks they cherish!
+Whether recognized as “official” or as a “favor” shared with convention attendees, these banks were created to commemorate SBCCA Annual Conventions.
+They illustrate that SBCCA members not only collect - but create - the banks they cherish!

 -